mercmobily/simpledblayer/README.md

 # Automatic loading of children (joins)

 SimpleDbLayer does _not_ support complex joins.
-In fact, at the beginning it didn't support joins at all.
-However, after real world usage of the library, it became apparent that some level of joins was important to easy application development.
+However, you can define how data will be preloaded whenever you fetch a record.
+Note that, for speed, databases like MongoDb will actually pre-cache results for speed.

 ## Define nested layers